Electricity

 Mini Bulb Sockets/Holders

 Screw base for Mini Light Bulbs (above).
-ELEC.15 is small brass socket only, with no plastic base.
-ELEC.31 has the black (or white) plastic base style pictured above.
+ELEC.15 is small metal socket only, with no plastic base.
+ELEC.83 has the black (or white) plastic base style similar to a miniature version of the bulb holder you may have on the ceiling of your basement or garage.
 ELEC.94 comes with Fahnestock clips and a flat blue plastic base (similar style to the blue base switches ELEC.03 & ELEC.04 - see above).
-ELEC.73 has a red base, slightly larger in diameter than the blue one (ELEC.94).

 "Classic" bulb holder $1.50 each (Usually either black or white plastic.
 Sorry, no colour choice.
 It depends on what our supplier sends us.)